AlgebraicJulia/Decapodes.jl/docs/src/overview.md

 ```

 The resulting diagram contains a single node, showing the single variable in
 this system.
-We can then add a second variable:
+We can add a second variable:

 ```@example DEC
 TwoVariables = @decapode begin